 Panto was fun but I’m not doing it again.
 I’ve been working all summer and I just want some time at home, plus I’m having to work really hard at college.
 However I am at Television Workshop involved with a play they are doing next year!

-What are you up to now The Dumping Ground series has finished filming?
+What are you up to now this series of The Dumping Ground has finished filming?

 I’m trying desperately to catch up with all the work that I missed at college!
 I’m a member of the Television Workshop which is brilliant – I’ve missed it loads and every session reminds me of why.
 I think when I’m not at Workshop I relax too much, lose a little confidence in myself – Workshop always brings that back!
 I’m spending time with my horses, friends and family.